This is the second in a series about hiring an AdWords agency.

 You want an agency with resources.
 Relying on a 1 or 2 person outfit may save some coins, but when one of them goes on a honeymoon for 3 months, how’s your adwords account going to be optimised?

 Ideally they’ll have one answer.
 PPC.
-If an agency does PPC AND web design, search engine optimisation, graphic design, social media strategy and birthday parties there is cause for concern.
-What you want is the agency that is obsessed with PPC and only PPC.
-You want a specialist.
+If the contact at the agency also does PPC AND web design, search engine optimisation, graphic design, social media strategy and birthday parties there is cause for concern.
+What you want is the agency that has a specialist for each channel and a support team around them.

 3) Where did you hear about the agency?